Have you ever stopped to consider what sort of “old age” you want?

 What are you doing about your health NOW to provide for good health later?

 Are you taking preventative action or are you just going to “hope for the best”?
-As a naturopath, a big part of the way we practise is preventing illness.
+As a naturopath, a big part of the way I practise is preventing illness.
 Once we have addressed your current concerns we want to ensure you have a plan for lifelong health and vitality.

 Maybe you know someone who has lived to a ripe old age but their quality of life perhaps wasn’t so great (for far too long).
 Who wants to live the last 5 years, 10 years or even longer in a state of ill-health; struggling with everyday activities and unable to make the most of their days?